 The core walls are located in the centre of the tower running up to the 123rd floor, while eight mega columns are located around the perimeter of the tower.
 The core walls handle 60% of the tower load, while the remaining 40% load is handled by the mega columns.

-The lateral force resistance system consists of outriggers and belt trusses built on floors 39 to 44, 72 to 76, and 104 to 107.
+The lateral force resistance system comprises outriggers and belt trusses built on floors 39 to 44, 72 to 76, and 104 to 107.

 The tower is built on a mega-mat foundation, a super structure with a length of 71.7m, 6.5m thickness and a volume of 31,203m³.
 The foundation handles the 750,000t of vertical load of the tower.

 The foundation was cast in a single 30-hour concrete placement using 5,300 trucks pouring ready-mix concrete.
-High-strength and ultra-low heat concrete with a strength of 50MPa-80MPa was used for pouring the foundation, as well as the mega columns, core walls and flats slabs.
+The project employed state-of-the-technology to make high-strength and ultra-low heat concrete with a strength of 50MPa-80MPa, which was used for pouring the foundation, as well as the mega columns, core walls and flats slabs.